omidarmat/onLearn/c++.md

     cout << "Name: " << p.get_name() << endl;
     cout << "Health: " << p.get_health() << endl;
     cout << "XP: " << p.get_xp() << endl;
-    // at this point the desctructor you defined in the class definition will be called to delete the p object, but the 'empty' player in 'main' will continue to exist
+    // at this point the desctructor you defined in the class definition will be called to delete the 'p' object, but the 'empty' player in 'main' will continue to exist
 }

 int main() {